agricolamz/zilo_transducer/README.md

 Kaye, S., Moroz, G., Rochant, N., Verhees, S., and Zakirova, A. (Forthc.).
 Andi (Zilo dialect).
 In Lander, Y., Maisak, T., and Koryakov, Y., editors, The Caucasian Languages.
 An International Handbook.
 De Gruyter Mouton, Berlin/New York.
 ```

-Dictionary data was collected in the field by George Moroz.

 ## Spelling conventions

 All analysis/generation are made with Cyrillic script based on Avar that is mostly understandable for the native speakers.
 However there are several aspects that is differ from Avar script: